 It’s fair to say that many of these stories have pointed to women escaping situations in which they have been subject to abuses due to a lack of rights.

 The Crown Prince is only too aware of these stories and has tried to address the situation by making women a core part of his agenda of change.

 He has now given them the right to drive, attend mixed sporting events and pursue greater professional opportunities.
 The Crown Prince even announced last week that the Kingdom would be relaxing the strict guardianship laws in place; making it easier for women to leave the country as and when they please.

 Further to this, segregation laws and strict dress requirements have also been relaxed in parts of Saudi Arabia.

 In Jeddah, for example, these changes are more marked.
 Some eating outlets have removed the segregated spaces which were once a mandatory part of eating out in Saudi Arabia and it is becoming more common to see some women (albeit very few), showing their hair.

-[Segragation along gender lines has been publicly practised in Saudi Arabia for generations.]
+Segregation along gender lines has been publicly practised in Saudi Arabia for generations.